-The second Audit Committee Master Programme was organised by the Vietnam Institute of Directors (VIOD) in Hanoi on 8 and 9 November 2018 with technical support by PwC Vietnam and the International Finance Corporation (IFC).
-The programme attracted around 30 attendees who are members of the Board of Directors, Audit Committee members, and high-ranking executives from various listed companies, public companies and foreign companies operating in Vietnam.
+The second Audit Committee Master Program was organised by the Vietnam Institute of Directors (VIOD) in Hanoi on 8 and 9 November 2018 with technical support by PwC Vietnam and the International Finance Corporation (IFC).
+The program attracted around 30 attendees who are members of the Board of Directors, Audit Committee members, and high-ranking executives from various listed companies, public companies and foreign companies operating in Vietnam.

 Dr. Vu Bang, Advisor to Board of Directors of VIOD, Chairman of the Vietnam Corporate Governance Initiative Council

-The Audit Committee Master Programme 2 is a platform for knowledge sharing and networking.
+The Audit Committee Master Program 2 is a platform for knowledge sharing and networking.
 It focuses on two main objectives, i.e. to examine the fundamentals of an Audit Committee’s basic requirements, duties, and responsibilities as well as principal areas of oversight; and to provide insights into leading practices that contribute to Audit Committee effectiveness.

 With the help of course facilitators from VIOD, IFC and PwC, the participants also had a chance to practice with tools specifically designed for Audit Committee members to deal with the daily issues that they might face.

 Mr. Hoang Hung, Partner at PwC Vietnam said: “This program is designed for current and future members of the Board of Directors and the Audit Committee.
 It aims to provide them with accurate understanding of the legal perspectives and international practices of building and running an effective Audit committee.”

 Mr. Phan Duc Hieu, Vice President of CIEM (left) and Mr. Nguyen Viet Thinh, CEO of VIOD (right)